MatthieuAlessi/matthieualessi.github.io/_posts/2020-01-12-one-day-just-started-adventure.md

 ---
 layout: post
-title:  "One day we just started our adventure"
+title:  "One day we just"
-author: sal
+subtitle: "The Sahara is a desert located on the African continent."

 categories: [ Travel, Lifestyle ]
 tags: [ France, test ]
 image: assets/images/15.jpg